1. Who can be a Big?

 If there are Littles waiting in your area, attend a one-hour Volunteer Info Session.

 Please note: Our strongest need is for male and Spanish-speaking volunteers, particularly in East and South San Diego.
 If you are a non-Spanish-speaking female, please contact Angelica at AngelicaC@SDBigs.org .
-If you are a male volunteer residing in a coastal community, please contact Ryan at RyanL@SDBigs.org before registering for a Volunteer Information Session.
+If you are a male volunteer residing in a coastal community, please contact Ryan at RyanL@SDBigs.org before registering for an info session.